zyedidia/micro/README.md

 ```

 If you don't have xclip or xsel, micro will use an internal clipboard for copy and paste, but it won't work with external applications.

+### Windows colors

+Many of the Windows terminals don't support more than 16 colors, which means
+that micro's default colorscheme won't look very good.
+You can either set
+the colorscheme to `simple`, or download a better terminal emulator, like
+mintty or cmder.

 # Usage